-Need a different size of this carrot cake?
-Click and slide the number next to ‘servings’ on the recipe card below to match how many you’re feeding—the recipe does the math for you and adjusts the ingredients automatically— it’s that easy.
+Need a different size of this carrot cake for a wedding or cupcakes?
+Click and slide the number next to ‘servings’ on the recipe card below to match how many you’re feeding—the recipe does the math for you and adjusts the ingredients automatically— it’s as easy as cake.

 How to make carrot cake:

 No mixer required--just two big bowls: one for the dry ingredients and another for the wet ingredients.

 - To start, preheat the oven to 350 degrees and prepare the 9-inch round cake pans using the "spray-paper-spray method," which keeps the cake from sticking to the pan.
 First, spray the insides of the pans, then line the bottom of each pan with a circle of parchment paper, and spray the paper one more time.

 - Then sift the flour, baking soda, cinnamon, and salt together into one bowl.

 - Next, beat together the oil, granulated sugar, brown sugar, and vanilla.
 Add the eggs, one at a time, and scrape down the sides of the mixing bowl if you need to.
 You can mix the wet ingredients together using an electric mixer and the paddle attachment, or by hand.

 - After the dry ingredients are mixed together, and the wet ingredients are blended, mix the two together.
 Add the flour mixture in batches--about one cup at a time--and stir well each time.
 Then you can add the grated carrots, raisins, and toasted pecans and gently fold them into the batter with a spatula.